MollyJeanB/Chorely-frontend/README.md

 ## Introduction

 Whether you live with roommates, family members, or a pack of woodland gnomes, one of the most challenging things about sharing a living space is figuring out how to divvy up the household chores.
+Chorely is a simple, visual chore chart app that gamifies household chores and shows who's doing what.

 ![Desktop and mobile view of app](screenshots/app-views.png)